p4lang/PI/proto/docs/p4runtime_type_serialization.md

 For the v1.0 release of P4Runtime, the Working Group has decided not to replace occurences of `bytes` with `P4Data` in the `FieldMatch` message, which is used to represent table and value set entries.
 This is to avoid breaking already-existing implementations of P4Runtime.
+Similarly it has been decided to keep using `bytes` to provide action parameter values.
 However `P4Data` is used whenever appropriate for PSA externs and we encourage the use of `P4Data` in architecture-specific extensions.